 Under some circumstances, the issuing entity has the right to require the depositor or the servicer to purchase or provide the issuing entity with a substitute for a trust student loan.
-This right arises generally if a breach of the representations, warranties or covenants of we or the servicer, as applicable, has a material adverse effect on the issuing entity and if the breach is not cured within the applicable cure period.
+This right arises generally if a breach of the representations, warranties or covenants of the depositor or the servicer, as applicable, has a material adverse effect (individually or in the aggregate) on the noteholders and if the breach is not cured or the issuing entity is not reimbursed within the applicable cure period.
 We cannot guarantee you, however, that the depositor or the servicer will have the financial resources to make a purchase or substitution.
 In this case, you will bear any resulting loss.